23XI Racing: Car No. 45 history

-On August 27, 2021, 23XI Racing announced that Kurt Busch will pilot the No. 45 Toyota Camry in 2022.
-His long time sponsor Monster Energy will follow him.
+On August 27, 2021, 23XI Racing announced that Kurt Busch will pilot the No. 45 Toyota Camry in 2022 (With the number 45 being a reference to a jersey number Jordan wore during his baseball career and for 23 games during the 1994–95 NBA season.)
+His long time sponsor Monster Energy would follow him over.
 Following the end of the 2021 season, 23XI purchased the former StarCom Racing's charter for US$13.5 million, making it the most expensive charter purchase since the implementation of the system in 2016.

-Busch began his 2022 season with a 19th place finish at the 2022 Daytona 500.
+Busch began his 2022 season with a nineteenth place finish at the 2022 Daytona 500.
 Despite a promising start with top-five finishes at Phoenix and Atlanta, he suffered from poor finishes at COTA, Richmond, Bristol dirt, Dover, and Darlington.
 However, he rebounded with a win at Kansas.
 At the Pocono race, Busch was not medically cleared after a crash during qualifying, and subsequently missed the last five races of the regular season.
 Xfinity Series driver Ty Gibbs substituted Busch for the next six races.
-He finished 16th at Pocono and 17th at Indianapolis.
-A 10th place finish at Michigan earned Gibbs his first top-10 finish.
+He finished sixteenth at Pocono and seventeenth at Indianapolis.
+A 10th-place finish at Michigan earned Gibbs his first top-10 finish.
 The following week at Richmond, Gibbs finished 36th, last due to an engine failure.
 Gibbs finished 26th at Watkins Glen.
 On August 25, Busch announced he withdrew his request for a playoff waiver.

-Six days later, it was announced that Bubba Wallace would swap rides with Gibbs as the No. 45 entry is still eligible for the owner's championship.
+Six days later, it was announced that Bubba Wallace would swap rides with Gibbs as the No. 45 entry was still eligible for the owner's championship.
 Wallace finished ninth at Darlington to open the playoffs.
 He scored his second career win at Kansas.
 On October 16, Busch announced he would step away from full-time competition in 2023, with the possibility of running the season on a part-time basis.
 At Las Vegas, Kyle Larson charged aggressively past Kevin Harvick and Wallace, causing Wallace to scrape the outside wall.
 Wallace retaliated with a right rear hook on Larson, wrecking both cars down the frontstretch and severely damaging Christopher Bell's car in the process.
 During the caution, Wallace engaged in a shoving match with Larson.
 Wallace was suspended for one race for the incident; John Hunter Nemechek was assigned to drive the No. 45 at Homestead.